j3k0/cordova-plugin-purchase/doc/api.md

 applications settings.
 This way, if delivery of a purchase failed or if a user wants to restore purchases he made from another device, he'll have a way to do just that.

+_NOTE:_ It is a required by the Apple AppStore that a "Refresh Purchases"
+        button be visible in the UI.

 ##### example usage